2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-why-and-how-to-write-good-commit-messages.md

 ---
 layout: post
-title:  "How to and Why Write Good Commit Messages"
+title:  "How to Write Good Commit Messages"
 date:   2020-11-08 12:54:04 -0700
-categories: commit messages overview
+categories: GitHub, commit messages
 ---
 ## The Purpose of Commit Messages